WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Mount Linnaeus Trail, Abajo Mountains, Utah, July 16, 2009.

-H. parryi has a much more limited range than its quite similar cousin, Helianthella quinquenervis, which is found throughout the West with the exception of Washington and Oregon.
+As the map below indicates, Helianthella parryi has a limited range, much more limited than its quite similar (but more robust) cousin, Helianthella quinquenervis, which is found throughout the West with the exception of Washington and Oregon.

 H. parryi stands 20-50 cm tall (H. quinquenervis is 50-150 cm), its flower head is 1.5-2 cm wide exclusive of the ray flowers (H. quinquenervis is 4-5 cm), its ray flowers number 8-14 (H. quinquenervis has 13-21 rays, usually 17-21), and its leaves are less than 10 cm long (H. quinquenervis leaves are up to 50 cm long).

-Asa Gray named this plant in 1864, probably from a specimen collected a few years earlier by Charles Parry, eminent 19th century botanist and "King of Colorado Botany" (Hooker's appellation).
+Asa Gray named this plant in 1864, from a specimen collected "in Middle Park, near the foot of Pikes Peak" in 1862 by Charles Parry, eminent 19th century botanist and "King of Colorado Botany" (Hooker's appellation).
 (Click for more biographical information about Parry.)

 Helianthella parryi